Three translated short stories from Yuan Zi, a pioneer of "Beijing drifter scar literature"

 He turned and started carefully pouring the water from the kettle, as if he was actually watering the flowers.
 In that moment, he desperately wished that he could stand there pouring out the water until the flowers bloomed.

-– Translated by J. Y. GAN, Illustration design and painting by Cai Tao, Xi Dahe
+Illustration and design by Cai Tao and Xi Dahe

 Author’s Note: I never make up any of my stories.
 What I write about are all things I experienced either in reality or in dreams.
 I believe in James Joyce’s judgment: “Imagination is memory.”
 I believe the longer I live, the better I will write, and I can sense the progress I’ve already made over the last few years.
 This is a precious reward for a creator.
 I look forward to what I will be writing when I’m 70.
 But regrettably, the domestic literary environment is getting worse, and my readership is decreasing.
 I don’t know if I will be able to hold on and write for another 35 years.